 ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 This year, an estimated 3,020 people of all ages (1,680 men and boys and 1,340 women and girls) in the United States will be diagnosed with bone cancer.
 It is estimated that 1,460 deaths (830 men and boys and 630 women and girls) from this disease will occur this year.
 Primary bone cancer accounts for less than 0.2% of all cancers.

 In adults, chondrosarcoma makes up more than 40% of primary bone cancers, followed osteosarcoma (28%), chordoma (10%), Ewing family of tumors (8%), and MFH/fibrosarcoma (4%).
 The remaining types of bone cancers are rare.
 In teens and children, osteosarcoma and Ewing family of tumors are more common.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2013.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2014 and the ACS website.

 To continue reading this guide, use the menu on the side of your screen to select another section.